Crisp and Co. Banner Image

 Are business assets included in a financial settlement?

-Does it take a long time to deal with the finances?
+How long does it take to deal with the finances?

 Once an Application has been made to the Court to deal with the family’s finances, a strict timetable is put in place.